 Reaching out to a wide range of visitors, the building renovation project is adding new exhibition galleries, a learning lab, research spaces, social gathering spots, and more.
 Visitors will enter the new 12,000-square-foot Adams Pavilion through large, welcoming, and fully accessible plazas on both the east- and west-facing sides of the building.
 The project is made possible by The Wonder of Will Campaign.

-While construction continues, our historic building at 201 East Capitol Street is not accessible to visitors for exhibitions, tours, events, or research.
-However, Folger performances and programs continue at other venues and online.
+While construction continues, our historic building at 201 East Capitol Street is not accessible to visitors for exhibitions, tours, or research.
+However, Folger Theatre welcomes audiences back to its historic home for The Winter’s Tale, onstage through Dec 17, 2023.
+Additional performances and programs continue at other venues and online.

 News and updates